-1.3.3.4 Distance of the receptor from the centre of the road and the kerbside.
+1.4.3.4 Assumed distance from the centre of the road to the kerbside

-The model which is used to predict the roadside concentrations requires estimates of both the distance of the receptor and the distance of the kerbside from the centrepoint of the road.
-This information was available from Ballymoney Borough Council either directly or in the form of maps (scale 1:1250) on which the required distances could be measured.
+The model used to predict the roadside concentrations requires estimates of the distance of the receptor and the kerbside from the centre of the road.
+This information was available from the council either directly or supplied on 1:1250 scale maps on which the required measurements were already marked or could be measured.

-1.3.4 Part A and B process and >5 MW (thermal) combustion plants
+1.4.4 Part A and B process and >5 MW (thermal) combustion plants

 Part A and B processes can contribute a range of pollutants to ambient air.
-In Ballymoney Borough Councils Stage one review and assessment, one industry, Ballymoney Foods was identified as needing a further assessment in a stage 2 review and assessment.
+Lists of Part A and B processes and >5MW (thermal) combustion plants that needed further assessment in a Stage 2 were provided.